Solar cells convert the energy from the sun into electricity.

 How Does A Solar Inverter Convert DC To AC?

-Inverters are used to convert DC power from solar panels into AC.
+Inverters are used to convert DC current from solar panel into AC.

 This is a process called “inverting” because it changes the direction of current flow, just as an inverter changes a car’s 12-volt battery into 110 volts for household use.